 Implementing travel policies and overseeing ride sharing bookings are just two of the new tasks fleet managers will be responsible for.

 How a digital fleet management system can help

 Fleet managers using outdated paper logs to track their vehicles will find it almost impossible to accurately log data.
 With company vehicles being used for carpooling, ride sharing and / or private use, there’s too much room for human error to properly track vehicles.

 By using a digital fleet management system, fleet managers will have a better overview of all employees regardless of where they’re working from.
 Even if a fleet manager is working from home, they can view the location of the company vehicles at a glance.
 Moreover, digital fleet management systems make it easier to track mileage, optimise routes and ensure that vehicles are not being misused when off company property — all of which is crucial if a single vehicle is being used by multiple employees.

 Fleet managers turned travel managers

 The role of a fleet manager has undergone major changes recently.
 With more employees working from home and an increased demand for sustainable business practices, such as carpooling and ride sharing, fleet managers need to be more flexible than ever before.
-Digital fleet management systems, like Vimcar’s Fleet Geo, are a necessary investment for fleet managers looking to keep up with these changing times.
+Digital fleet management systems are a necessary investment for fleet managers looking to keep up with these changing times.